ncoden/caliopen.frontend/doc/01-getting-started.markdown

 Privacy is a dedicated service in charge of storing the current privacy index and filter.

-This service is exposed as `privacy` property on every route and model.
+This service is exposed as `privacyIndex` property on every route and model.

 ### Search